Money market fund: US regulatory reform

-After 10–20 years of stability the "depositors" here assume safety, and move all cash to money markets, enjoying the higher interest rates.
+After 10–20 years of stability, depositors assume safety and place all cash in money markets, earning higher interest rates.

-On the borrowing end, after 10–20 years, the S&P 500 corporations become extremely accustomed to obtaining funds via these money markets, which are very stable.
-Initially, perhaps they only borrowed in these markets for a highly seasonal cash needs, being a net borrower for only say 90 days per year.
-They would borrow here as they experienced their deepest cash needs over an operating cycle to temporarily finance short-term build ups in inventory and receivables.
-Or, they moved to this funding market from a former bank revolving line of credit, that was guaranteed to be available to them as they needed it, but had to be cleaned up to a zero balance for at least 60 days out of the year.
-In these situations the corporations had sufficient other equity and debt financing for all of their regular capital needs.
-They were however dependent on these sources to be available to them, as needed, on an immediate daily basis.
+On the borrowing side, after a period of 10 to 20 years, corporations within the S&P 500 become highly familiar with securing funds through money markets, which are characterized by their stability.
+Initially, these corporations may have utilized these markets primarily for seasonal cash requirements, acting as net borrowers for approximately 90 days each year.
+They would engage in borrowing during periods of significant cash needs throughout their operating cycles to temporarily finance short-term increases in inventory and receivables.
+Additionally, some corporations transitioned to this funding avenue from previous bank revolving lines of credit, which were readily available but required maintenance of a zero balance for at least 60 days each year.
+In such scenarios, these corporations typically had adequate equity and debt financing to meet their regular capital requirements.
+However, they remained reliant on the availability of these funding sources on an immediate, daily basis.

-Over time, money market fund "depositors" felt more and more secure, and not really at risk.
-Likewise, on the other end, corporations saw the attractive interest rates and incredibly easy ability to constantly roll over short term commercial paper.
-Using rollovers they then funded longer and longer term obligations via the money markets.
-This expands credit.
-It's also over time clearly long-term borrowing on one end, funded by an on-demand depositor on the other, with some substantial obfuscation as to what is ultimately going on in between.
+Over time, money market fund “depositors” perceived their holdings as low-risk and stable.
+Likewise, corporations viewed the interest rates as attractive and easy to constantly roll over short-term commercial paper.
+Rollovers enabled corporations to fund longer and longer-term obligations via the money markets.
+The net effect was an expansion of credit.
+This arrangement creates a scenario of long-term borrowing on one end, funded by an on-demand depositor on the other, effectively resulting in an underlying maturity mismatch.

-In the wake of the crisis two solutions have been proposed.
-One, repeatedly supported over the long term by the GAO and others is to consolidate the US financial industry regulators.
-A step along this line has been the creation of the Financial Stability Oversight Council to address systemic risk issues that have in the past, as amply illustrated by the money market fund crisis above, fallen neatly between the cracks of the standing isolated financial regulators.
+Following the crisis, two solutions have been proposed.
+One, repeatedly supported over the long term by the GAO and others, is to consolidate the US financial industry regulators.
+A step along this line has been the creation of the Financial Stability Oversight Council to address systemic risk issues that have, in the past, as illustrated by the money market fund crisis above, fallen neatly between the cracks of the standing isolated financial regulators.
 Proposals to merge the SEC and CFTC have also been made.